mxw/mxawng/_posts/2014-03-10-how-to-maybe-be-an-adult-human.md

 2. Wait, I have to ~look at my bank account~.

 3. How the hell do I do that?
 What does that even mean?
+How do I process all this data?

 4. Ugh, I guess I shouldn't get invested doing anything else yet.
 I should really look at my bank account first.